-Protecting children and young people from radicalisation and extremism requires careful assessment and working collaboratively across agencies as initially concerns may be inconclusive and protecting child or young person against a potential risk can be dependent on a wider range of factors.
-Sharing information effectively and keeping the child and young person in focus should be the main aim of any interventions and services.
+Protecting children and young people from radicalisation and extremism requires careful assessment and collaborative working across agencies is crucial.
+This ensures the effective safeguarding and welfare of every child, young person and adult.
+Working collaboratively across agencies as initially concerns may be inconclusive and protecting a child or young person against a potential risk can be dependent on a wider range of factors.
+Sharing information effectively and keeping the child and young person referred in focus should be the main aim of any interventions and services.

 The following organisations are able to provide additional advice and guidance in relation to safeguarding individuals vulnerable to radicalisation and children who may be at risk through living with or being in direct contact with known extremists: